-If you’re a postgraduate student (or a researcher intending to publish your work), there are a few extra things you need to consider when doing APA referencing—especially if you’re writing a thesis or dissertation.
+If you’re a postgraduate student or a researcher intending to publish your work, there are a few extra things you need to consider when doing APA referencing—especially if you’re writing a thesis or dissertation.

-As a postgraduate student, you are expected to reference and present your work to publication standard.
+You are expected to reference and present your work to publication standard.
 While you can and should absolutely use the APA LibGuide to help with your referencing, there are a few subtle variations you need to be aware of to ensure your work is up to standard.